esplito/coding-notes/epicreact/react-performance/notes.md

 >
 > The nice thing about this is that if any of these other components suspend like the globe is, they will also be managed by the same suspense-boundary.
 We probably want to locate that suspense-boundary closer to where it's relevant to provide a more useful fallback. - Dodds

-There's a way to check the fallback UI of `React.Suspense`, by
+There's a way to check the fallback UI of `React.Suspense`, by  selecting the Suspense-component in the "Components"-DevTools and pressing the stopwatch.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTg0ODk0NjgsLTkwNDQzMTkyMCwtMT
+eyJoaXN0b3J5IjpbLTEwOTM0NTM4MjAsLTkwNDQzMTkyMCwtMT
 YwMDA5OTg4NSwtNzI2MzQ2NzE3LC0xMDAwNTAyMTcxLDE0NDgz
 NjI2MTEsLTExODY1MTU1NzMsLTk3MTI3ODU2OCwtMTUxOTMwMD
 U1MCwtMTEzMzU4MDAzMiwtMTY2OTYxMzQ4MCwtNTM0Njg0NTgx